 SEJ Members: Fee waived

-Thanks to current generous supporters of the Fund for Environmental Journalism:
+Thanks to current generous supporters of the Fund for Environmental Journalism

-and The Grantham Foundation
+and The Wyss Foundation